 David, yes the matching mechanism is the same whether it's a smart variable (global) or smart class parameter

 The smart variables appear in the yaml files under "parameters:" as in your example above.

 The smart class parameters appear in the yaml files under "classes:" and then under the particular class it refers to.

 I duplicated your exact example and "loc_test: abc" appears in the yaml output under parameters.
 I can't figure out what's wrong with your example.
 I'm sure that the smart variable "loc_test" was added to the class called "theclass".
 If so, it should work????

-#8 Updated by David Schmitt almost 6 years ago
+#8 Updated by David Schmitt about 6 years ago